butterkitty/TerokNor/README.md

 Run `./GCP-StandUpK8sCluster.sh` and let Terok Nor fly!

+After the script finishes running, heed the instructions printed out to the terminal by the script

 # Verification

 Navigate to the dashboard, look at the ingresses and, eventually depending on how slow Google is being, there should be an ip per ingress.